eklam/War-Of-Conquest/README.md

 - [2] Greatbran Snow
   - 1 swords
 - [1] Ser Lothor Glover
-  - *You may immediately upgrade 1 Footmen to Knigth on the embattled area.
+  - *You may immediately upgrade 1 Footmen to Knight on the embattled area.
 If you do so, this card gain 2 Fortification icons.*
 - [1] Ben Blackwood
   - *You do not take casualties in this combat from House card abilities, Combat icons, or Tides of Battle cards.*
 - [0] Donnel Karstark